-Program Eligibility Criteria
+Program Identification and Eligibility Criteria

 Students are eligible for the Gifted Education Program through Plan A if they meet the following criteria:

 - A need for the program as demonstrated by evidence of a majority of characteristics of gifted students as scored on a District Checklist; and